 $ ssh email@example.com

-The next step is to replace the self-signed TLS certificates by others signed by a valid certificate authority such as Let's Encrypt.
-We can use a wild card certificate like *.fwcloud.net, which will cover the user interface access URL as well as the API URL.
+The next step is to replace the self-signed TLS certificates by others signed by a valid certificate authority such as Let’s Encrypt.

 For the API, we have to update the files fwcloud-api.key and fwcloud-api.crt inside folder /opt/fwcloud-api/config/tls/ with the respective files of the new certificate.